Why choose Lake Orta for a getaway in Italy?

 “The forgotten pearl of northern Italy”

-An ideal destination for couples, families, or solo travelers
+An ideal destination for couples, families or solo travelers

 What to do at Lake Orta?
 The must-sees not to miss

-Orta San Giulio, the baroque jewel of the lake
+Orta San Giulio, the Baroque jewel of the lake

-Isola San Giulio: mystery, silence, and spirituality
+Isola San Giulio: mystery, silence and spirituality

 The Sacro Monte: spirituality and panorama

-Listed as a UNESCO World Heritage Site, the Sacro Monte of Orta comprises twenty chapels dedicated to the life of Saint Francis of Assisi, set in a magnificent natural environment.
+Listed as a UNESCO World Heritage Site, the Sacro Monte of Orta comprises twenty chapels dedicated to the life of Saint Francis of Assisi, set in a splendid natural environment.
 From the summit, the view of the lake and island is simply magical.

-Other activities to experience around the lake
+Other activities to enjoy around the lake

-Swimming, sunbathing, and picnicking on the beaches
+Swimming, sunbathing and picnicking on the beaches

-Exploring the picturesque lakeside villages
+Explore the picturesque villages around the lake

 Hiking on the heights of Monte Mesma or Monte Mottarone